mother/gns3-docs/docs/getting-started/installation/gns3-on-equinix.md

 - Video (Part 1): https://www.youtube.com/watch?v=5MzYIh3FK2g
 - Video (Part 2): https://www.youtube.com/watch?v=KyxJ3l7GypU&feature=emb_title

+### Special offers for GNS3 users only:

+**$25 Trial Credit** - Equinix Metal is offering $25 in credit for GNS3 users to help them kick the tires.
+Simply use code “GNS3METAL” when signing up.

 ## Sign up with Equinix Metal

 First, you will need to sign up for an account at Equinix Metal [here](https://console.equinix.com/sign-up).
 Here provide First & Last Name, E-Mail and a passowrd.
 Then check the "I agree to the Acceptable Use Policy and Privacy Policy" if you do.